 FAQ

 Q: How realistic are 1000x returns in 2026?
-A: They are rare, path-dependent, and typically found in low market cap projects with breakthrough utility, but the probability is low and the risk is high.
+A: They are rare and highly path-dependent.
+When they happen, they’re often associated with low market cap projects that deliver breakthrough utility, but the probability remains low and the risk is high.

 Q: Are penny cryptos more likely to deliver 1000x?
-A: A low price per coin is irrelevant; what matters is fully diluted valuation, liquidity, and whether the token captures value from real usage.
+A: A low price per coin is not a reliable signal.
+What matters is fully diluted valuation, available liquidity, and whether the token captures value from real usage.

 Q: Which themes could birth the next 1000x crypto?
-A: Agent-based automation coordinating on-chain tasks, tokenized real-world assets with compliant rails, game economies with strong user stickiness, and infrastructure that lowers costs for builders are credible arenas.
+A: Agent-based automation that coordinates on-chain tasks, tokenized real-world assets with compliant rails, game economies with strong user stickiness, and infrastructure that reduces costs for builders are plausible arenas.